zorael/kameloso/README.md

 dub build
 ```

 This will compile the bot in the default **debug** build type, which adds some extra code and debugging symbols.
 You can omit these and have the compiler perform some optimisations by building it in **release** mode, by calling `dub build -b release`.
-Mind that build times will increase accordingly.
+Mind that build times will increase.

+Refer to the output of `dub --annotate --print-builds` for more build types.

+#### Compiler choice

 It is recommended that you use **ldc** for release builds.

-* **gdc** is very slow to compile.
+* **gdc** is very slow to compile (but is not otherwise a poor choice).
 * **ldc** optimisations are *objectively* better than those of **dmd**.
-* You *may* experience memory corruption and/or crashes with **dmd** in release mode, but it should be fixed now. ([File an issue](https://github.com/zorael/kameloso/issues/new) if you do!)

-Refer to the output of `dub --annotate --print-builds` for more build types.
+Specify which compiler you want to use with the `--compiler` switch.
+You may have to refer to **ldc** as **ldc2** on some systems.

 #### Build configurations

 There are two primary configurations in which the bot may be built.

-* `application`; base configuration
+* `application` is the base configuration
-* `twitch`; additionally includes the Twitch plugin and the required support for Twitch servers
+* `twitch` additionally includes the Twitch plugin and the required support for Twitch servers

 Both configurations come in `-lowmem` variants; `application-lowmem` and `twitch-lowmem`; that lower compilation memory required at the cost of increased build times.
 This may help on memory-constrained systems, such as the Raspberry Pi.